 Facing homelessness – or feeling vulnerable or unsafe at home – can be one of the most stressful and distressing situations you can experience.
 If you are having problems with your housing there are people you can turn to for help and different options for support.

-You can find out where you can get help with any housing problems in the practical help section of I need help now!
+You can find out where you can get help with any housing problems in our Mental Health Services Directory.
 This includes information about:

 - Getting urgent help for homelessness.